 You can benefit from running retargeting ads at this time of year, too.
 Visitors who see retargeted ads are 70% more likely to convert on your site.
-And finally, if you have an active chatbot that gained subscribers during the holidays, you can export their data to create Lookalike Audiences to bring in new business, too.
+And finally, if you have an active chatbot that gained subscribers during the holidays, you can export their data in one click to create Lookalike Audiences to attract new business, too.

 Cheers to your store’s success in 2020 🥂

 Don’t let talk of “slow January” in the ecommerce world get you down.
 Use the time to tidy up and breathe new life into your store—and now you know how you can continue to make sales while you’re at it!